Radio, TV and Film

-Upon successful completion of one of the emphasis in Radio/TV the student should be able to:
+Upon successful completion of one of the emphasis in the Radio, Television and Film program, the student should be able to:

-- Analyze media's impact on the public.
+- Analyze media's impact on the public

 - Operate audio, video or film equipment

-- Produce audio, video, film or multimedia projects.
+- Produce audio, video, film or multimedia projects

-- Direct or perform as voice or acting talent.
+- Direct or perform as voice or acting talent

 City College News Network combines four student news platforms into one, giving students practical, hands-on experience in multi-platform, collaborative journalism and media production.
 Get your start in the business without every leaving campus!
 SDS Radio and Newscene are run from classes in RTVF, while City Times and Legend are based in the Digital Journalism program.
 City students can participate in any of the four, regardless of major, and can even join two or more at a time.
 Joining the staff is as simple as enrolling in a class.